JuliaML/MLDataPattern.jl/docs/introduction/design.rst

     :c

 Naturally we think of these two data sources as one data set.
-That means that we require the access-pattern to treat them as such.
+That means that we require the access pattern to treat them as such.
 For example if you want to shuffle your data set, you can't just shuffle ``x`` and ``y`` independently, because that would break the connection between observations.